Roc (TV series): Reception and cancellation

+Roc received generally positive reviews upon its premiere.
+Rick Kogan of the Chicago Tribune described it as having "heart, soul and sass", while Michael Hill in the Evening Sun wrote that it was "warm and funny and genuine".
+Howard Rosenberg, writing in the Los Angeles Times, was less enthusiastic, saying "the setup is rather routine sitcom fare" while praising the characters and the cast and calling the show "fairly promising".
+Janis D. Froelich in the St. Petersburg Times described it as "disappointingly just another sitcom, albeit one with polished acting."

 Never a rating hit, Fox elected to cancel the show after three seasons, much to the anger of Dutton, who said that the cancellation "is very good proof that what little quality there is in television is reserved solely for white people."
 Fox had tried to move the show to Tuesday to package it with Martin to drive ratings, and Fox Entertainment president Sandy Grushow had stated his appreciation of the show while also saying it had run its course in trying to find an audience while Dutton contended the network had long before given up on trying to promote the show, particularly when he ran into conflict with the writers (who were mostly white).